sliechti/feedrdr/README.md

 ### Running for the first time

-**Before starting Tomcat check the following classes/files and make the necessary changes**
+**Before starting Tomcat check the following and make the necessary changes for your environment**

-  * feedreader.config.FeedAppConfig
-    * FETCH_RUN_START_FETCHING
-      * If true, it starts the background thread that fetches feed sources
-    * FETCH_RUN_START_VALIDATION
-      * If true, it starts the background thread that validates the fetched sources
+  * Go to etc/deploy/local, and review the *.properties files.
-  * Check all files under WEB-INF/ *.properties
+  * Check web.xml under WEB-INF/web.xml

-  * see web.xml, feedreader.main.AppContextInit
+When Tomcat starts, it calls a listener class: `feedreader.main.AppContextInit`

-    * The class is responsible for starting background threads
+  * This class is responsible for starting background threads and setting up the environment.
-    * Setting up the environment

 ### Troubleshooting Eclipse Deployment